fidelity/spock/website/docs/addons/tuner/Optuna.md

 The `sample()` call is the crux of `spock` hyper-parameter tuning support.
-It draws a hyper-parameter sample from the underlying backend sampler and combines it with fixed parameters and returns a single `Spockspace` with all useable parameters (defined with dot notation).
+It draws a hyper-parameter sample from the underlying backend sampler and combines it with fixed parameters and returns a single `Spockspace` with all usable parameters (defined with dot notation).
 For Optuna -- Under the hood `spock` uses the define-and-run Optuna interface -- thus it handles the underlying 'ask' call.
 The `spock` builder object has a `@property` called `tuner_status` that returns any necessary backend objects in a dictionary that the user needs to interface with.
 In the case of Optuna, this contains both the Optuna `study` and `trial` (as dictionary keys).
 We use the return of